Research Experience for Undergraduates

 • Experience community-based research opportunities on appropriate environmental technologies and systems for water supply and treatment to improve human health

 • Benefit from a strong, 6-year-old partnership between the University of Virginia, the University of Venda, and the rural African communities of Ha-Mashamba, Tshibvumo, and Tshapasha

 Overview of Student Activities

 Students selected for participation in this program will be called Water, Society, and Health (WaSH) Scholars.
-WaSH Scholars will begin their programs in March or April, 2014 through bi-weekly participation in video conference calls with program faculty.
+WaSH Scholars will begin their programs in April, 2014 through bi-weekly participation in video conference calls with program faculty.
 These virtual meetings will engage them into ongoing research, introduce them to WHIL faculty, graduate students, and companion WaSH Scholars, and prepare them for their summer research experience in S. Africa.
-In June, 2014, Scholars will travel to Johannesburg, S. Africa and will then be transported to Limpopo Province the following day.
+In June, 2015, Scholars will travel to Johannesburg, S. Africa and will then be transported to Limpopo Province the following day.
 WaSH Scholars, graduate mentors, and faculty will share accommodations in gated communities in Thohoyandou (just a few minutes from the University of Venda) and/or Louis Trichardt (close to our ceramic water filter factory in Ha-Mashamba.
-In the past, accommodation offerings have included the Shiluvari Lakeside Lodge and Acacia Park.
+In the past, accommodation offerings have included the Shiluvari Lakeside Lodge, Vevisa Lodge, and Acacia Park.

 WaSH Scholars will typically be teamed with undergraduate students from the University of Venda, and students and faculty from both universities will take part in a formal orientation program immediately after their arrival.
 Scholars will then begin their research experiences in their assigned teams.

 A small number of opportunities are available at the University of Virginia.
 For these cases, students will travel to Charlottesville, Virginia for their research experiences.